 A dedicated MRC Prize Committee oversees the MRC Impact Prize.

 The committee is chaired by the MRC Executive Chair and is comprised of 24 members from across:

 - MRC council

-The committee will review and score nominations and select the winner who will be announced in December 2022.
-The prize will be awarded at an MRC awards ceremony in spring 2023.
+The committee will review and score nominations and select the highly commended and winning entries who will be announced in December 2023.
+The prize will be awarded at an MRC awards ceremony in spring 2024.

 For more information contact the MRC Impact Prize team.